Tuning the phase diagram of a Rosenzweig-Porter model with fractal disorder

-where $\ket{i}$ denote computational basis states and $\ket{\chi_j}$ denotes an eigenvector with index $j$.
-Then $IPR^{(2)}\sim L^{-D_2}$, one obtains $D_2$ from averages over numerical fits from a band of eigenvectors. $D_2$ can then be used to distinguish between ergodic ($=1$), nonergodic extended, i.e. fractal ($0<D_2<1$) and Anderson localized phase ($=0$).
-We shall henceforth refer to $D_2$ as $D$ since the higher moments show the same value i.e. $D_q=D_2, q>1/2$, thus indicating that the eigenfunctions are fractal and not multifractal.
-In Fig.~\ref{fig:fig1}, we plot the dependence of $D$ on $\gamma$ and $d$.
-We note the following from the plot, \begin{enumerate} \item $d=1$ represents the case for the generic RP model and the ergodic-fractal transition occurs at $\gamma=\gamma_{ET}=1$ and the Anderson transition occurs at $\gamma=\gamma_{AT}=2$ replicating the known results~\cite{Kravtsov_NJP2015}. \item As Hausdorff dimension of the diagonal elements decreases, there is no change in $\gamma_{ET}$, but $\gamma_{AT}$ monotonically increases, extending the fractal phase in $\gamma$. \item Both the transitions can be very well approximated by perturbative analytical expressions, which becomes exact in the thermodynamic limit, denoted by black dashed lines in the plot. \end{enumerate}
+\imk{for $q=2$}; where $\ket{i}$ denote computational basis states and $\ket{\chi_j}$ denotes an eigenvector with index $j$.
+Then $IPR^{(2)}\sim L^{-D_2}$, \imk{where $D_2$ is the second fractal dimension}, one obtains $D_2$ from averages over numerical fits from a band of eigenvectors. $D_2$ can then be used to distinguish between \imk{the} ergodic ($=1$), nonergodic extended, i.e. fractal ($0<D_2<1$) and Anderson localized phase ($=0$). \imk{We refer} to $D_2$ as $D$ since the higher moments show the same value i.e. $D_q=D_2, q>1/2$, thus indicating that the eigenfunctions are fractal and not multifractal.
+In Fig.~\ref{fig:fig1}, we plot the \imk{$\gamma$- and $d$-dependence of $D$}.
+We note the following from the plot, \begin{enumerate} \item $d=1$ represents the case for the generic RP model and the ergodic-fractal transition occurs at $\gamma=\gamma_{ET}=1$ and the Anderson transition occurs at $\gamma=\gamma_{AT}=2$ replicating the known results~\cite{Kravtsov_NJP2015}. \item As \imk{the} Hausdorff dimension of the diagonal elements decreases, \imk{$\gamma_{ET}$ is intact}, but $\gamma_{AT}$ monotonically increases, extending the fractal phase in $\gamma$. \item Both the transitions can be very well approximated by perturbative analytical expressions, which becomes exact in the thermodynamic limit, denoted by black dashed lines in the plot. \end{enumerate}

 It is also worth mentioning that, for $d>1$, the phase diagram shows similar behaviour as for $d=1$.
 This is because beyond the physical dimension of the diagonal disorder (1D in our Hermitian case), any increase in fractal dimension cannot have an effect~\footnote{Unlike the non-Hermitian case, where $1<d<2$ does change the phase diagram~\cite{2022_nonHerm_RP}.}.